mikymaione/Held-Karp-algorithm/README.md

-# Spatial optimization of the Held-Karp algorithm for the resolution of the TSP and comparison with the Christofides algorithm
+# Spatial optimization of the Held-Karp algorithm for the resolution of the TSP and comparison with approximated algorithms
 TSP is an extension of the Hamiltonian circuit problem.
 The problem can be described as: find a tour of N cities in a country (assuming all cities to be visited are reachable), the tour should:
 1. visit every city just once
 2. return to the starting point